ministryofjustice/justice-gov-uk/.github/README.md

 1. Docker Compose
 2. Kubernetes

-Where `docker compose` provides a pre-production environment to develop features and apply upgrades, Kubernetes allows us to test K8S deployment.
+Where `docker compose` provides a pre-production environment to develop features and apply upgrades, Kubernetes allows us to test our deployment to the Cloud Platform.

 ### Setup

-In a terminal, move to a directory where you would like to install the application.
+In a terminal, move to the directory where you want to install the application.
 You may then run:

 ```bash
 git clone https://github.com/ministryofjustice/justice-gov-uk.git